I'm one of the Coders who browse and enjoy the content on this site.

 What I look for in a movie

 - Superhuman.
 Is the player seemingly portraying superhuman reflexes, abilities, and precision?
-Examples: Jumping over piranha plants in 1-3 of GB Super Mario Land (any v1.1) "hard mode" by MUGG in 12:14.77.
-Flying around in NES Gradius (any) by adelikat in 10:52.35.
+Examples: Jumping over piranha plants in 1-3 of GB Super Mario Land (World v1.1) "hard mode" by MUGG in 12:14.77.
+Flying around in NES Gradius (JPN) by adelikat in 10:52.35.

 - Innovation.
 Presenting some novel ideas which weren't present in previous movies.
 See how NES Castlevania (USA PRG1) by Phil.
 Côté & Morrison in 11:20.5, NES Super Mario Bros.
 2 (USA,PRG0) by Sleepz in 07:54.23, SNES Super Metroid (JPN/USA) "no X-Ray glitch" by Taco & Kriole in 38:41.52 each added something new to the table compared to their predecessor runs for the same game.
 Each of their predecessors also added something new over their predecessors which normal players would never think of.